-- A. Preclude any reasonable use of the property subject to such application, - B. Not advance the underlying purpose of these regulations due to unusual or exceptional configuration, size, topography, native vegetation, or buildings on properties affected by such application, - C. Not advance the underlying purpose of these regulations, or - D. Conflict with other provisions of the municipal code. - Section 13.
+A. Preclude any reasonable use of the property subject to such application,

+- B. Not advance the underlying purpose of these regulations due to unusual or exceptional configuration, size, topography, native vegetation, or buildings on properties affected by such application, - C. Not advance the underlying purpose of these regulations, or - D. Conflict with other provisions of the municipal code. - Section 13.
 Severability.
 If any clause, sentence, paragraph, or part of this ordinance or the application thereof to any person or circumstances shall for any reason be adjudged by a court of competent jurisdiction invalid, such judgment shall not affect the remaining provisions of this ordinance. - Section 14.
 Safety Clause.
 The Town Council finds and declares that this ordinance is promulgated and adopted for the public health, safety and welfare and this ordinance bears a rational relation to the legislative object sought to be obtained.

-APPROVED ON FIRST READING this 17 th day of December, 2019 by a vote of for and against, after publication in compliance with Section 2.02.100.C of the Castle Rock Municipal Code; and
+APPROVED ON FIRST READING this 17th day of December, 2019 by a vote of 5 for and 1 against, after publication in compliance with Section 2.02.100.C of the Castle Rock Municipal Code; and

-, TED ON SECOND AND FINAL READING this Council of the Town of Castle Rock by a vote of for
+PASSED, APPROVED AND ADOPTED ON SECOND AND FINAL READING this 7th day of January 2020, by the Town Council of the Town of Castle Rock by a vote of for and against.

 ATTEST: TOWN OF CASTLE ROCK

 Lisa Anderson, Town Clerk Jason Gray, Mayor

 Approved as to form: Approved as to content:

-David L. Corliss, Town Manager
+Robert J. Slentz, Town Attorney David L. Corliss, Town Manager